pdelong42/RRD-FFT/README.md

   some amount of doing transforms on separate segments of data may be necessary.
 And there may be a way to merge the FFTs of those segments into a unified final result.

+   - Rather than doing a patchwork of transforms, or discarding data, we can pad the missing data.
+This is non-ideal, because it is essentially the fabrication of data, which is not cool, and can lead to misleading results.
+  Nonetheless, some possibilities are: use zeros for missing data; use a linear fit between the two datapoints that exist on either side; use a least-squares fit.

+  - Simply discarding missing datapoints from the input stream (as though they were never there) is not an option, because the transform assumes a certain sampling rate.
+Skipping points essentially breaks that assumption, and could result in meaningless output data (how would you interpret it?).
+If you're going to discard missing data points, then you also need to preserve all other data points at that interval, to keep a consistent sampling rate (albeit, one that is now at-least half of the original).
+This is the downsampling possibility mentioned earlier.

 Dependencies: